visionof2030-pixel/SG3-1_6-review-/README.md

                     options: ["showing time", "giving a reason", "comparing two actions", "describing a person"],
                     correctAnswer: 1,
                     explanation: {
-                        correct: "صحيح! 'to study' تعطي سبب المجيء مبكراً.",
+                        correct: "Correct! 'to study' gives the reason for coming early.",
-                        wrong: "خطأ. to + verb (المصدر) يمكن أن يعطي سبباً أو هدفاً للفعل الرئيسي.",
+                        wrong: "Wrong. to + verb (infinitive) can give a reason or purpose for the main action.",
-                        grammar: "المصدر لإعطاء السبب: Subject + verb + to + base verb (لإعطاء السبب أو الهدف)",
+                        grammar: "Infinitive to give reason: Subject + verb + to + base verb (to give reason or purpose)",
-                        example: "مثال: I went to the store to buy milk.
+                        example: "Example: I went to the store to buy milk.
 She studies hard to get good grades."
                     }
                 }
             ],